KrishAtGit/flight-reservation-system/README.md

 FOR UPDATE;
 ```

 This acquires a row-level lock for the duration of the transaction.
 PostgreSQL queues all concurrent requests for the same row.
-The second transaction doesn't even read the row until the first commits — at which point it sees `status = held` and raises `SeatNotAvailable`.
+The second transaction doesn't even read the row until the first commits, at which point it sees `status = held` and raises `SeatNotAvailable`.

 **Why not optimistic locking?** The version column exists as a fallback, but optimistic locking causes retry storms under high contention.
 For a seat booking scenario where contention is the entire problem, pessimistic locking is the correct choice.